robertgv/Data_Warehouse_in_AWS/README.md

 ![Database design](img/db_design.png)

+This visual design was created in the website [dbdiagram.io](https://dbdiagram.io).

 In the left there are the two tables that they will act as a **staging tables**.

 ## Project structure